minetest-mods-camp/arena_lib/DOCS.md

 will increase the size of the sun inside the arena and hide the sunrise texture. `params` can also be `nil`, and in that case will remove any custom setting previously set.
 Last but not least, the special element `"all"` allows you to change everything, and it needs a table with the following optional parameters: `{sky={...}, sun={...}, moon={...}, stars={...}, clouds={...}}`.
 If `params` is nil, it'll reset the whole celestial vault.

+##### 2.2.2.12 Lighting
+NOTE: EXPERIMENTAL FEATURE.
+EXPECT BREAKAGE IN THE FUTURE (according to the direction Minetest will choose to go with lighting)
+By default, the arena's lighting settings reflect the lighting settings of the player before entering the match (meaning there are no default values inside arena_lib).
+`arena_lib.set_lighting(sender, mod, arena_name, light_table)` allows you to override those settings.
+As for now, `light_table` only takes one field, `light`, a float between 0 and 1 that changes the intensity of the global lighting.
+If `light_table` is `nil`, it'll reset the whole lighting settings.

 ### 2.3 Arena phases
 An arena comes in 4 phases, each one of them linked to a specific function: